Akure Kingdom: Structure

-Akure's King is known as the Deji of Akure and is supported by six high chiefs or iwarefa in his or her domain.
+Akure's King is known as the Déjì of Akure and is supported by six high chiefs or iwarefa in his or her domain.
 The totem of Akure is the Leopard and the father of Omoremilekun Omoluabi was himself called Ekun (this was his regnal name).
 It is for this reason that every descendant of the Akure clan has been addressed by outsiders as Omo Ekun during the recitation of his or her praise poetry or, alternatively, as 'Omo Akure Oloyemekun', since Omoremi was said to have stayed for a while at Igbo Ooye before coming to the Akure region.

 After the death or removal of an Oba, a princess regent is appointed under the title of Adele, who is expected to oversee the day-to-day administration of the kingdom while the kingmakers select the next Oba from one of the royal houses.

 Although the Oba has relocated to a more modern palace, the old building from 1150 AD is still used for all ceremonies.

 The place has over 15 courtyards, with each having its unique purpose.
 Ua nla, Ua Ibura, Ua jemifohun, Ua Ikomo are some of the names of the courtyards.

 For example, in the Ua ubura courtyard, oaths are taken, and the ua Ikomo is used for naming ceremonies.